-Emily Dorner is an attorney in the eDiscovery and Information Governance (eDIG) practice group of Seyfarth Shaw LLP in the firm’s Chicago office.
+Emily Dorner is an associate in the eDiscovery and Information Governance (eDIG) practice group of Seyfarth Shaw LLP in the firm’s Chicago office.
 Ms. Dorner has experience conducting and managing document review, researching and writing records retention policies, and consulting clients regarding eDiscovery best practices.

 Scott A. Carlson

 Scott A. Carlson founded and chairs Seyfarth Shaw’s eDiscovery and Information Governance (eDIG) group and is nationally known in the these areas.
 His practice is entirely devoted to eDiscovery and information governance issues from both the consulting and litigation perspective.
 Mr. Carlson represents and provides eDiscovery advice to a broad range of clients from small and mid-sized companies up to the nation’s largest companies.
 He has represented clients in the all aspects of eDiscovery both in terms of preparedness and managing eDiscovery issues in individual matters throughout the country in both state and federal court.
 Mr. Carlson also advises clients in other information governance issues including, among others, computer forensics issues, records information management, information security / cyber security and IT-related policies and practices.